rishabhbanga/wayback-machine-downloader/README.md

 - Speed and reliability of full-site recoveries from Wayback, with immediate WordPress readiness.
 Collapses SSL handling, retries, link cleanup, and WXR creation into one run.
 - Helps ops/infra, content teams, and devs who need WP-ready imports without deep Wayback/Ruby expertise.

+**Why this matters**
+This project is used to:
+- Recover businesses after hosting failures
+- Restore lost blogs and publications
+- Migrate legacy sites into modern CMS stacks
+- Support digital forensics and content archiving

+## Case study

+**Scenario:** Recovery of a content-heavy WordPress publication for a technology-focused digital platform
+**Snapshot:** August 2, 2025 (Wayback Machine)
+**Scale:** ~2,500 posts

+Using the Wayback → WordPress recovery pipeline, the site was:

+- Fully downloaded from the Internet Archive
+- Rewritten with root-relative links
+- Converted into a WordPress WXR (`export.xml`)
+- Prepared for direct import into WordPress

+**Total recovery time:** under 10 minutes
+**Output:** static mirror + WXR export with posts, authors, and media references

+This workflow enabled rapid restoration and analysis of a multi-year content archive without requiring access to the original hosting environment.

+## Future work

+Planned and exploratory enhancements include:
+- **AI-assisted content classification**
+  Automatically categorize recovered posts (e.g., blog, docs, announcements) to improve import structure and editorial workflows.
+- **LLM-based HTML cleanup**
+  Use language models to normalize legacy HTML, remove archive artifacts, and improve semantic structure before WordPress import.
+- **Smarter media mapping**
+  Improve detection and reconciliation of archived media assets to reduce broken references and duplicate uploads during import.

 **Pipeline quick start**
 ```bash
 BASE_URL="https://example.com/" \